A story born of love for a child

 Many people wondered who would step forward to donate marrow.
 Within the first year the National Bone Marrow Donor Registry (as we were called then) was established, an astonishing 10,000 people answered the call.
 We conducted our first transplant as the National Marrow Donor Program® in 1987 when Diane Walters of Wisconsin donated marrow to 6-year-old Brooke Ward of North Carolina.
 It wasn’t long before the program took off worldwide from a tiny office at the American Red Cross in St. Paul, Minn.

 Beyond establishing the registry, we also invested in medical research to find the answers that would save the lives of more patients.

 - 1990 - Nobel Prize in Medicine awarded to Dr. E. Donnall Thomas for discoveries in cellular transplantation

-- 1994 - First peripheral blood stem cell collected for use in unrelated transplants
+- 1997 - First use of peripheral blood stem cells in NMDP transplants

 Leading the way in transplants – now and into the future